mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 # Systematics Normalization
 I collaborated on this project with my mentors, Emily Dolson (www.emilyldolson.com) and Kate Skocelas (https://github.com/kgskocelas).
+This project is part of [Empirical](https://github.com/devosoft/Empirical).
+Empirical is a library of C++ tools for developing scientific software.

 ### **Goal:**
 The purpose of this project is to develop a way to compare phylogenetic trees of different sizes and characteristics in a standardized way.

 ### **Motivation:**
-Within the Empirical library (C++ tools for the Avida-ED project) and the field of evolutionary biology in general, there is not a good way to compare phylogenetic trees with one another.
-Different generational sizes and characteristics make it hard to obtain statistically useful data in terms of comparison.
-This project aims to solve this. _why is it hard to compare?_
+Within the Empirical library and the field of evolutionary biology in general, there is not a good way to compare phylogenetic trees with one another.
+Different tree sizes and characteristics make it hard to obtain statistically useful data in terms of comparison.
+The work done in digital evolution has made this particularly apparent.
+While other projects have aimed to solve this problem, there isn't currently a good method that accounts for a variety of constraints such as tree depth, different pressures for diversity, etc. This project aims to solve this.

 #### **Experiment Outline**
  1. Creation of a **null model** of a phylogenetic tree